Faculty: Archer, Boggavarapu, Bushnell, Christian, Courville, Donahoe, Douvris, McDonald, Merchant, Sampere, Sneddon, Stinnett.

-The purpose of the Department of Chemistry parallels the purpose of the College of Science and of the University.
+The purpose of the Department of Chemistry and Physics parallels the purpose of the College of Science and of the University.
 The departmental programs are designed to implement the purposes of the institution.
-Specifically, the major goals of the Department are (1) to prepare graduating chemistry majors for advanced study in graduate school or to qualify them directly for industrial positions, (2) to prepare graduating chemistry education majors for teaching positions or graduate study, (3) to provide professional training to enhance application for admission to medical school, (4) to offer a preparatory non-degree geology program, and (5) to furnish service courses for other departments.
+Specifically, the major goals of the Department are (1) to prepare graduating chemistry/physics majors for advanced study in graduate school or to qualify them directly for industrial positions, (2) to prepare graduating chemistry education majors for teaching positions or graduate study, (3) to provide professional training to enhance application for admission to medical school, (4) to offer a preparatory non-degree geology program, and (5) to furnish service courses for other departments.

-- A complete curriculum leading to the Bachelor of Science degree in Chemistry with concentrations in Biochemistry, Forensic Chemistry, Geology, and Premedicine.
+- A complete curriculum leading to the Bachelor of Science degree in Chemistry with concentrations in Biochemistry, Forensic Chemistry, and Premedicine.

 - Curriculum leading to the Bachelor of Science degree in Chemistry Education, Grades 6-12.
 Note: Students interested in teacher education programs should see the department for advising.